razaulmustafa852/5G/README.md

 ## Installation

-Following software are required to re-produce the same results and data
+Following software are required to reproduce the same results and data

 1. goDash Player
 2. Mininet